Somali Civil War

 In 2000, the Transitional National Government was established, followed by the Transitional Federal Government (TFG) in 2004.
 The trend toward reduced conflict halted in 2005, and sustained and destructive conflict took place in the south in 2005–07, but the battle was of a much lower scale and intensity than in the early 1990s.
-In 2006, Ethiopian troops seized most of the south from the newly formed Islamic Courts Union (ICU).
-The ICU then splintered into more radical groups, notably al-Shabaab, which have since been fighting the Somali government and the AU-mandated AMISOM peacekeeping force for control of the country.
+In 2006, Ethiopian troops invaded Somalia to depose the Islamic Courts Union (ICU) and install the TFG.
+The ICU effectively disintegrated, and soon after a large scale insurgency began against the occupation as other Islamist groups formed and established themselves as independent actors.
+Most notably Al-Shabaab rose to prominence in this period, and has since been fighting the Somali government and the AU-mandated AMISOM peacekeeping force for control of the country.
 Somalia topped the annual Fragile States Index for six years from 2008 up to and including 2013.

 In October 2011, following preparatory meetings, Kenyan troops entered southern Somalia ("Operation Linda Nchi") to fight al-Shabaab and establish a buffer zone inside Somalia.
 Kenyan troops were formally integrated into the multinational force in February 2012.
 The Federal Government of Somalia was established in August 2012, constituting the country's first permanent central government since the start of the civil war.
+In 2023, the Las Anod conflict broke out in the northern part of Somalia between SSC-Khatumo and the Somaliland Army.
 International stakeholders and analysts subsequently began to describe Somalia as a "fragile state" that is making some progress toward stability.